Child Custody Lawyer in Louisiana

 If legal custody is awarded jointly, then parents must work out a plan – or have one ordered by the court – that works out how they share decision-making responsibilities for a child’s life.
 If physical custody is jointly awarded, then the child’s time is split between both parents by court order.

-If you’re seeking any level of custody over your children, having qualified and competent child custody lawyer in St. Tammany Parish is your best shot at achieving your goals.
+If you’re seeking any level of custody over your children or are interested in learning more about relocation in Covington, having qualified and competent child custody lawyer in St. Tammany Parish is your best shot at achieving your goals.

 There are 14 factors that the state of Louisiana that courts examine to determine child custody in St. Tammany Parish.
 At the end of the day, the court’s goal is to award custody to parents or guardians who it believes are best able to provide children with the love, care, and resources they need.